 After lunch, the view of Mount Hood only gets better as the tour heads south.
 One of the best views of the mountain comes from the tour's next stop at Trillium Lake.
 Stunning mountain meadows surround Trillium Lake, which has a mirror-like ability to reflect Mount Hood.
 After taking in the sights at Trillium Lake, the tour makes its final stop at the historic Timberline Lodge.

 2. From Portland to Mount Hood by Car

 Whether renting or taking your own vehicle, Portland drivers have two options to reach Mount Hood by car.
 Each route takes approximately 2.5-hours to reach the mountain.
-The possibilities of side adventures line both directions to Mount Hood.
+The possibilities of side adventures line both routes to Mount Hood.
 These side trips include campgrounds, trailheads, and charming communities along the way.